ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

 Error was that one of the functions called GetAll() wasnt defiend So i had to extend the interface ICategoryRepository.cs with the <Category>
 and it started workin just fine.

+1844
+Added a new folder called Category in the Area/Admin/Views and then We added a "view" in the Category folder called Index.cshtml and insterted the data inside the Index.cshtml page, provided in tye slides